 private:

-std::stack<int> inStack; // Stack for enqueueing elements
+std::stack<int> inStack; // Stack for enqueueing new elements

-std::stack<int> outStack; // Stack for dequeueing elements
+std::stack<int> outStack; // Stack used for dequeuing elements (reversed order)

 public: